akizito/primero_setup/Local_Setup.md

-# Setting Up Primero Development Environment
+# Setting Up Primero Locally
 The instructions in this guide assume that you are running MacOS, if you are running another OS you will need to adapt the instructions accordingly.

 ## Cloning the Primero Repository